epicmaxco/vuestic-ui/README.md

 <br />

-Thanks to [BrowserStack](https://www.browserstack.com/) for providing the infrastructure that allows us to test in real browsers.
+Thanks to [BrowserStack](https://www.browserstack.com/) for providing the infrastructure that allows us to test using all possible browsers.

 Thanks to [Chromatic](https://www.chromatic.com/) for providing the visual testing platform that helps us review UI changes and catch visual regressions.